sahilmondal/yt-video-downloader-API/README.md

 4. **API Endpoints:**

 - `POST /youtube`: Send a POST request with a JSON payload containing the `videoUrl` property to download a YouTube video.
 The server will respond with the MP4 video file.
+- `POST /audio`: Send a POST request with a JSON payload containing the `videoUrl` property to download a YouTube mp3.
+The server will respond with the Mp3 audio file.

   5. **Example Usage:**